Tiffilore/advent-of-code/2020/day18/README.md

 #### Version 2

-This version assigns the two operators to precedence classes and provides general rules for parsing operators based on their precedence class.
+This version assigns the two operators to **precedence classes** and provides general rules for parsing operators based on their precedence class.
+I assume it to be pretty close to a **Pratt Parser**.
-I am trying to avoid as much backtracking as possible and would like a lookahead of 1.
+I am trying to avoid as much backtracking as possible and aiming for a lookahead of 1.
 This version also is only implemented for the second part of the puzzle here.